At a Glance

 Craft a Compelling Cover Letter: In your cover letter, express your enthusiasm for the role and the company.
 Discuss how your background aligns with the responsibilities of the External Innovation Manager, particularly in alliance management and scouting scientific opportunities.

-Highlight Relevant Skills: Clearly outline your skills that are pertinent to the job description, such as negotiation, budget management, and scientific evaluation.
-Use specific examples from your past experiences to demonstrate these skills effectively.
+Highlight Relevant Skills: Clearly outline your skills that are pertinent to the job description, such as negotiation abilities, budget management experience, and your capacity to evaluate scientific opportunities.
+Use specific examples to demonstrate these skills.

 How to prepare for a job interview at Biotech 365